Preliminary charges for accused Club Q gunman include murder, bias-motivated crime

 “If the information arrest warrant affidavit was to be released, it could jeopardize the ongoing case investigation,” prosecutors wrote in a request to seal the warrant.

-The attack on Club Q, a gathering space and focal point for the LGBTQ community in Colorado Springs, killed five people and injured 25 others.
+The attack on Club Q, a gathering space and focal point for the LGBTQ community in Colorado Springs, killed five people late Saturday and early Sunday.
+In revised numbers released Monday, police said 17 people in the club were wounded by gunfire.
+One person was injured during the attack but was not shot, and police described an additional person as a victim who did not suffer any visible injuries.

+“We know many more community members were present at Club Q during the shooting, who may be victims with no visible injuries,” a news release from Colorado Springs police stated.

 MORE CLUB Q SHOOTING NEWS

-As of yesterday, police said Aldrich was being held in a local hospital with undisclosed injuries.
+As of mid-day Monday, police said Aldrich was being held in a local hospital with undisclosed injuries.
 A search of the El Paso County Jail’s online inmate locator on Monday morning did not return a result for Aldrich.
-A search of Colorado Bureau of Investigation arrest records also did not return a result, making it unclear whether Aldrich had actually been arrested.
+A search of Colorado Bureau of Investigation arrest records also did not return a result, making it unclear whether Aldrich had actually been arrested yet.

 The court record did not show an attorney for Aldrich.